-(A) Ensure that the use and development of marine and coastal resources are ecologically X and environmentally sound and economically beneficial;

-COASTAL ZONE MANAGEMENT ACT, CHAPTER 205A, HRS S N/S N/A (Key: S = Supportive, N/S = Not Supportive, N/A = Not Applicable) (B) Coordinate the management of marine and coastal resources and activities to impro effectiveness and efficiency; ove X (C) Assert and articulate the interests of the State as a partner with federal agencies in sound management of ocean resources within the United States exclusive economic zo. Х (D) Promote research, study, and understanding of ocean processes, marine life, and ot ocean resources in order to acquire and inventory information necessary to understand how ocean development activities relate to and impact upon ocean and coast resources; and and Х (E) Encourage research and development of new, innovative technologies for explori using, or protecting marine and coastal resources. ng, Х
+PUL icies: (A) Ensure that the use and development of marine and coastal resources are ecologically and environmentally sound and economically beneficial; x (B) Coordinate the management of marine and coastal resources and activities to improve effectiveness and efficiency; x (C) Assert and articulate the interests of the State as a partner with federal agencies in the sound management of ocean resources within the United States exclusive economic zone; Х (D) Promote research, study, and understanding of ocean processes, marine life, and other ocean resources in order to acquire and inventory information necessary to understand how ocean development activities relate to and impact upon ocean and coastal resources; and X (E) Encourage research and development of new, innovative technologies for exploring, using, or protecting marine and coastal resources. Х

-Discussion: Potential water quality impacts during construction of the project will be mitigated by adherence to State and County water quality regulations governing grading, excavation and stockpiling.
+Discussion: Potential water quality impacts during construction of the Project will be mitigated by adherence to State and County water quality regulations governing grading, excavation and stockpiling.
 The County's grading ordinance includes provisions related to reducing and minimizing the discharge of pollutants associated with soil disturbing activities in grading, grubbing and stockpiling.